jhook777/Project-SATR/README.md

 # ghsocket.so
-Project SATR: Stateful Asynchronous Transmissions
+Project SATR: Stateful Asynchronous Transmissions<br>
 A TCP-like socket system for grey hack's crypto coin subwallet system
 <br>
-For use in the game Grey Hack, by Loading Home Studios.
+For use in the game Grey Hack, by Loading Home Studios.<br>

 Build:
 <code>